Expo 2015: Verybello.it

 verybello.it was the Italian website for the Expo 2015.
 The website was launched in January 2015.
 Its early version has attracted criticism for omitting Sicily from the map of Italy, and for having only the Italian language version present.
 Website design and name have also been criticized.

 The website, as accessed in late March 2015, had an English version, and an expanded map including Sicily.

 Sport

 World Cup Expo, a football tournament of mixed teams composed of workers from individual pavilions (or clusters), was held during the event.

 Mascot

-The mascot was Foody was a salad-like character, inspired by the work of Giuseppe Arcimboldo and is composed of eleven different foods, each of which forms a separate mascot, including Chicca the pomegranate.
+The mascot was Foody, a salad-like character, inspired by the work of Giuseppe Arcimboldo and is composed of eleven different foods, each of which forms a separate mascot, including Chicca the pomegranate.
 It was designed by Disney Italia.